Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture

 By this definition, for all $i \in \{ 1,\dots, n \}$, as $\om \to \infty$, we have $|y_{i,k}|\to \infty$ for all $k \in \Lc (i)$, while $y_{i,k}$ is finite for $k\in \Kc(i)$.
 The concept of posterior robustness is defined as the behavior of the posterior density in response to such extreme outliers.

-\begin{df} The model is posterior robust if, for almost all $(c_{i,k},d_{i,k})$ for all $i$ and $k$, it holds that $p(\bbe ,\bSi | \y ) \to p( \bbe ,\bSi | \y_{\Kc} )$ as $\om \to \infty$, at each $(\bbe ,\bSi)$, where $\y _{\Kc } = \{ \ y_{i,k} \ | \ k\in \Kc (i), \ i\in \{ 1,\dots, n \} \ \}$ is the set of all the non-outliers. \end{df} This is a natural extension of the concept of posterior robustness used in the univariate case and requires the complete rejection of outliers in the limit (\citealt{andrade2006bayesian,andrade2011bayesian}).
-Although we focus on the point-wise convergence of posterior densities, one can also consider convergences of other types, such as the uniform convergence on a compact support and weak convergence (\citealt{desgagne2013full,desgagne2015robustness,gagnon2020new}).
+\begin{df} The model is posterior robust if, for almost all $(c_{i,k},d_{i,k})$ for all $i$ and $k$, it holds that $p(\bbe ,\bSi | \y ) \to p( \bbe ,\bSi | \y_{\Kc} )$ as $\om \to \infty$, at each $(\bbe ,\bSi)$, where $\y _{\Kc } = \{ \ y_{i,k} \ | \ k\in \Kc (i), \ i\in \{ 1,\dots, n \} \ \}$ is the set of all the non-outliers. \end{df} This is a natural extension of the concept of posterior robustness used in the univariate case and requires complete rejection of outliers in the limit (\citealt{andrade2006bayesian,andrade2011bayesian}).
+Although we focus on the point-wise convergence of posterior densities, one can also consider convergences of other types such as uniform convergence on compact support and weak convergence (\citealt{desgagne2013full,desgagne2015robustness,gagnon2020new}).

-Since outlying $y_{i,k}$ affects the posterior via the likelihood in (\ref{eq:like}), the robustness of the likelihood is also of importance.
+Because the outlying $y_{i,k}$ affects the posterior via the likelihood in (\ref{eq:like}), the robustness of this likelihood is also important.
 If the limit of $p(\y_i|\bbe,\bSi)$ is proportional to $p(\y_{i,\Kc(i)}|\bbe,\bSi)$ as $\om \to \infty$, the computation of the limiting posterior is greatly simplified.